 Master of Engineering in Integrated Microsystems

 A Master of Engineering in Integrated Microsystems program allows students to gain a better understanding of wireless integrated microsystems and micro-electromechanical system technologies.
 Students enrolled in an integrated microsystems graduate degree program learn to lead project teams and implement management skills.
+These programs typically take around 2 years.
 Upon graduation, students will be prepared to serve as technical leaders in wireless integrated microsystems and electromechanical systems.

 Prior to enrolling in a master's degree program in electromechanical technology, students must earn a minimum of a bachelor's degree in electromechanical technology or a related field, such as electronics, computer engineering or electronic engineering.
 Most graduate degree programs require students to meet a minimum GPA, have adequate GRE scores and supply letters of recommendation.